contentstack/app-sdk-docs/README.md

 ### EntryFieldLocation.entry :

-This method gives you the entry object which allows you to interact with the current entry.
+This method gives you the entry, object which allows you to interact with the current entry.
 Please note that it is not available for the Dashboard Widget location.

 **Kind**: instance property of [EntryFieldLocation](#EntryFieldLocation)